 Target September for warm sea without crowds.
 Book July–August five to six months ahead.
 Skip November–March: the island is closed.

-File closes at MODERATE.
+File closes at HIGH.
 Book direct one to two months out; from 2026 the Hilton LXR channel and Honors points apply.
 Skip if you want the caldera at your door; Kamari is the eastern beach side, not the volcano rim.